Loki-Astari/geeky-nextjs/content/posts/Vector-ResourceManagementCopySwap.md

 ```
 ## [Copy And Swap Idiom](https://stackoverflow.com/q/3279543/14065)

 The copy and swap idiom is about dealing with replacing an object state from another object.
-It is very commonly used in the copy assignment operator but has application whenever state is being changed and the [strong exception guarantee](https://en.wikipedia.org/wiki/Exception_safety) is required.
+It is very commonly used in the copy assignment operator but is usefull whenever state is being changed and the [strong exception guarantee](https://en.wikipedia.org/wiki/Exception_safety) is required.

 The above code works perfectly.
 But in Part-2, the swap looks like a regular swap operation, so let's use that rather than doing it manually.
 Also, self-assignment now works without the need for a test (because we are copying into a temporary).
 So we can remove the check for self-assessment.
-Yes, this does make the performance for self-assignment worse, but it makes the normal operation even more efficient.
-Since the occurrence of self assignment is extremely rare I would not prematurely optimize for it but rather make the most common case the best optimized.
+Yes, this does make the performance for self-assignment worse, but it makes the normal operation more efficient.
+Since self assignment is extremely rare I optimize for the normal case.
 So one final re-factor of the copy constructor leaves us with this.

 #### Copy Assignment (Try 4)
 ```c